Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 5. Baby powder has all kinds of uses.

 It's a decent stand-in for dry shampoo or deodorant, and it can help prevent stinky feet.
 You can also bring it to the beach to help remove sand from your feet.
-Watch the video to see how:
+Watch the video to see a few of our favorite baby powder hacks:

 Thanks to the recently discovered association between talcum powder and ovarian cancer, you might want to find a talc-free baby powder.
 There are plenty of them on the market.